tomordonez/learning/python-koans/README.md

 		self.assertTrue(value => 1 and value <= 6, f"Value {value} must be between 1 and 6")

 Test that the values change between rolls. (test that the list of numbers are random).
 Altough it's possible that two consecutive or non-consecutive lists are equal.

+## AboutMethodBindings

+As seen in [https://stackoverflow.com/a/46001336](https://stackoverflow.com/a/46001336), a `hello()` calls the function, while `hello` is a name bound to the function.

+Unbound function `function`

+	def function():
+    	return "pineapple"

+Bound method `method`

+	class Class:
+		def method(self):
+			return "parrot"

+You can't set an attribute to a bound method directly, but you can set it through the inner function

+	obj = Class()

+	# This won't work
+	obj.method.cherries = 3

+	# This works
+	obj.method.__func__.cherries = 3